ColtonSilvaonKnoxKontor/Enscrambled/README.md

 - Make it like computer worm

+- Replace the server's website into the malware's generated html file

+- It sings "Happy Birthday" endlessly

 - Block shutdown/reboot signal from executing

 - (FAIL) Can detatch to terminal and can relaunch itself to a new terminal session